Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 ## Configure Bitnami Helm Chart

 A simplified configuration of Bitnami kafka helm chart to quickly create a cluster in Kubernetes.
-It simplifies configuring kafka cluster  and avoids manually managing the complex service configuration from scratch.
+It simplifies configuring kafka clusters in kubernetes   and avoids manually managing the complex service configuration from scratch.
 The following configuration steps have been tested on a single node minikube cluster.

 ### Get the chart